nipafx/nipafx.dev/content/articles/2019-07-11-enable-preview-language-features.md

 That doesn't mean you should bet a lot of code on them, but I'd consider it reasonable, even for commercial code bases, to write a little bit of code using them.
 After all, experimenting on the real thing is always more informative than on laboratory or green-field projects.
 But I would keep the impact small, no more than I can rework in, say, about a day if the feature is overhauled considerably or even pulled.

+<pullquote>Keep the impact small; no more code than you can rework in a day.</pullquote>

 ## Safeguards Against Accidental Proliferation